oVirt/ovirt-site/source/blog/2017-03-29-up-and-running-with-ovirt-4-1-and-gluster-storage.html.md

 The oVirt engine pays attention to the state of its configured gluster volumes, and will warn you if certain actions will run afoul of quorum rules or if your volumes have pending healing operations.

-You can bring a single machine down for maintenance by first putting the system into maintenance mode from the oVirt console, and updating, rebooting, shutting down, etc. as desired.
+You can bring a single machine down for maintenance by first putting the system into maintenance mode from the oVirt console by clicking on the host entry in the Hosts tab, and then, from either the tool bar below the tabs or from the right-click menu, choose Managegent, and then Maintenance, before updating, rebooting, shutting down, etc. as desired.

 Putting a host into maintenance mode will also put that host's hosted engine HA services into local maintenance mode, rendering that host ineligible to take over engine-hosting duties.